Estimating Continuous Muscle Fatigue For Multi-Muscle Coordinated Exercise: A Pilot Study on Walking: Method

 \subsection{The Fatigue Estimator}

-According to the physiology-inspired problem formulation, the phenomenological view enables us to capture the natural dynamics of fatigue and to model it as a Markov progress.
-As shown in Fig. \ref{dynamic}, we further treat it as a time-evolving directed graph model.
+According to the physiology-inspired problem formulation, the phenomenological view enabled us to capture the natural dynamics of fatigue and to model it as a Markov progress \cite{bishop2006pattern, murphy2002dynamic}.
+As shown in Fig. \ref{dynamic}, we further treated it as a time-evolving directed graph model where the fatigue state $F_t$ was a time-evolved hidden state and affected the observational states of muscle compensation $W_t$ and the variation of spinal module spike timings $I_t$.

-The function $g$ in Eq. (\ref{formulation}) serves to update the posterior of fatigue scores given the observations of muscle compensation and spinal module activation variation.
-To form the posterior updating paradigm, we introduce a latent state $f$ and estimate the muscle fatigue score as follow.
+The function $g$ in Eq. (\ref{formulation}) served to update the posterior of fatigue scores given the observations of muscle compensation and spinal module activation variation.
+To form the posterior updating paradigm, we introduced a latent state $f$ and estimate the muscle fatigue score as follow.

-where $p_t(f)$ is the posterior of the latent state $f$ at the time instant $t$.
+where $p_t(f)$ was the posterior of the latent state $f$ at the time instant $t$.
 It can be obtained recursively in a Bayesian manner, given the exercise variable $\bm{x_t}$ and the observations of muscles $W_t$ and $I_t$.